Porto: A Portuguese Gem Along the Douro

 São Bento Train Station

 While exploring old town Porto, you’ll likely pass the centrally located São Bento Train Station.
-The building is tall and built of stone, with beautifully intricate carvings.
+The building is tall and built of stone, with beautiful, intricate carvings.

 The real treasure of this train station, however, is the interior.
 Walk through the front doors, and you are greeted by a sun-filled atrium with a stunning display of Portuguese azulejos.
 The grandeur of this display must be seen in person to be appreciated, making it one of the most beautiful train stations in Europe.